poorninaik/TipCalc/README.md

 The following **required** functionality is complete:

 * [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.

 ## Video Walkthrough